Numerous small businesses use social media to repeatedly shove their sales pitch right into the faces of their customers.

 Determine, too, the social media site where your customers and prospects hang out.
 Then, start posting high-quality content that will interest and entertain them.

 If you want to quickly gain social media authority, conducting a contest on a social media channel or two is a great idea.
 The tools and case studies I’ve shared in the article will help you to take action.

 Remember to not purely bid for likes and new followers on any given social media site.
 Your social properties are ultimately not owned by you.
 Instead, try to add email marketing to the mix.

 Havana Group hired a social media director, but his efforts weren’t limited to building a solid Facebook and Twitter presence.
-The restaurant also had a blog that helped them generate 30,000 email subscribers (data from June, 2012).
+The restaurant also had a blog that helped them generate 30,000 email subscribers.
 Take inspiration from their social media campaign and watch your small business flourish.

 What are the social media platforms you’ve used to promote your local business?
 Which marketing effort do you recommend most?
 Share your comments below.